cosmiceternityy/cosmiceternityy/README.md

 hi!! go sign my ata!

 I'm Dorian!
-I'm used to she/her but idrc so please use any pronouns for me, including it/its ^_^
+I go by any pronouns, including it/its ^_^

 no dni!
 I hide/mute freely. minors under 15 iwc